zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 <h2>3.
 Recommendation system</h2>

 We used user id, product, and customer rating to train the Memory-Based Collaborative Filtering model which will then recommend items to the user.
 “Users who are similar to you also liked…”.
-In our analysis, we determined that the company is not ready to implement a recommendation system at this time.
-We have decided to build out a recommendation system To show what an example of what an output looks like.
-For the example, we are showing the recommendations for User 52354.
+We have decided to build out a recommendation system to show what an example of what an output looks like.

-The results are that we have decided to build out the recommendation system using collaborative filtering to show how it could work within the data given.
+The results are that we have decided to build it out using collaborative filtering to show how it could work within the data given.
 But before such a system is to be implemented within the organization, we recommend that they take these steps such as encouraging users to leave reviews to implement a more robust recommendation system.